Understanding Different Types of Workplace Teams

 Whatever job you land in life, you'll also be on a team.
-Basically, a team is any group of people organized to work together interdependently and cooperatively to accomplish a purpose or a goal.
+A team is any group of people organized to work together, both interdependently and cooperatively to accomplish a purpose or a goal.
+Three common types of workplace teams include functional or departmental, cross-functional, and self-managing.

 You can participate in many different teams at work—and you probably already do.
 But, your most basic team is normally your department team, the group with whom you are organized to produce a product or a service.
 Your end product either serves the company's external customers directly or the internal customers whom you support in producing the product that directly serves the customers.